-How do Wicked Weed beers arrive in faraway destinations like Japan, Norway and Alaska?
-Wicked Weed doesn't sell its beer outside of North Carolina, so curious beer enthusiasts trade the bottles all over the world and post their favorites online.
+How did Wicked Weed rise to fame?
+Curious beer enthusiasts traded the bottles all over the world and posted their favorites online.
 Co-owners and brothers Luke and Walt Dickinson say those traveling bottles are the best compliment a brewer can receive.

-Soon, the brothers will reach some of those fans with wider distribution, but their beers will always begin in Asheville.
+The brothers now are reaching more fans with wider distribution, but their beers still begin in Asheville.
 "I think a big piece of why craft beer flourishes here is because we're the right community," Walt says.
 "We want to experience life and get out and play in the mountains-kayak or bike or climb.
 We have a drive for life experience.
 That's why good food and good beer are really exploding."

 Luke says Asheville's verve is inspiring-and productive.
 "Within four blocks of our brewpub, you can taste over 100 different beers," he says.
 "The variety and the quality of beer in Asheville is really what separates it from other destinations."